Massive Mobile Banking Fraud Exposes Banks’ Need for App Security, Modernized Authentication and Risk Analytics

 - Mitigating UI overlay attacks by preventing foreground override on Android devices

-In the end, to protect their customers and institutions from adversaries’ continued evolution and innovations, financial institutions must take a layered approach to online banking fraud consisting of strong customer authentication, server-side risk analytics, and advanced mobile app security including mobile app shielding with runtime protection.
+In the end, to protect their bank customers and institutions from continued evolution of security risks from hackers, financial institutions must take a layered approach to online banking fraud consisting of strong customer authentication, server-side risk analytics, and advanced mobile app security including mobile app shielding with runtime protection.